 The federal President of Germany is the German head of state.
 On paper that makes him the most powerful political figure in Germany.
 His main responsibilities and actions are, however, mostly representative and ceremonial.
+The current president of Germany is Frank-Walter Steinmeier (see image above).

 The President of Germany is not directly involved in making laws or political decisions which stir the country in one direction or the other.
 His role in German politics is rather that of a watcher or public conscience.